Arthur-Fetter/Interns-KT-TypeScript/README.md

     "dev": "tsx watch src/index.ts" // <-- Add this line to your package.json
 }
 ```
+You can now run each service by going to their root and running `npm run dev`.
 Note that you have to run both application, each on a different terminal.
+The express API isn't implemented yet, so it will not give you any output.
 ### 5. Have fun building!
 Now you have fully functional configuration, all that remains is building the project!
 I encourage you to research on how Express to build a simple API with express and a simple webserver with Vite.
 Start by having a 'hello world' route on your API, and reach it from your client.